ivorojasdev/ng-docker-nginx/README.md

     `cd ../..`

-4) this folder contains a Dockerfile, to build the Image:
+4) the root folder contains a Dockerfile, to build the Image:

     `docker build -t server .`

 5) to run the image use the parameters below:

-    `docker run -p 80:80 -d --name asdf1 -e title='Tittle Variable from Docker' asdf1`
+    `docker run -p 80:80 -d --name server -e title='Tittle Variable from Docker' server`

 6) Check in some browser: `http:\\localhost`